antoinevacavant/aneuron/README.md

 - The bin/ folder contains the binaries for Linux and Win32 / Win64
 - The web/ folder is an adaptation in JS with P5.js framework

+An example of the web page can be found at http://antoine.vacavant.eu/aneuron

 Enjoy!
 Antoine